ogaml/ogaml/README.md

 DISCLAIMER: This library is only in early stages and some features will probably change or be removed.

+NOTE: When developping Ogaml, we try to enforce the absence of undefined behaviours.
+We also try to hide most low-level functions, even though there are cases where we need to expose them (such as texture binding functions).
+If you find an error that is not catched, an undefined behaviour, or a low-level function that could have been hidden, please open an issue :-)

 ## Presentation:

 OGAML is a fast and cross-platform multimedia library for OCaml.
 It provides